Who is performing on Children in Need 2020?

 Everything you need to know about Children in Need's 40th anniversary celebration and who'll be performing.

-This year, Children in Need turns 40 and the BBC is marking the occasion with a live extravaganza featuring stellar performances and TV exclusives.
+Remarkably, Children in Need 2020 marks the 4oth anniversary of the charity extravaganza and the BBC is going all out to celebrate.

-While this year’s show will undoubtedly look slightly different with the coronavirus pandemic still ongoing, BBC One will still be airing a live show with the likes of McFly, Shawn Mendes and Beverley Knight stopping by to raise money for disadvantaged children in the UK.
+We know this year will look a little different on account of the coronavirus pandemic, but we’re still going to get some fantastic performances from the likes of McFly, Shawn Mendes and Beverley Knight, who’ll all be stopping by to raise money for disadvantaged children in the UK.

-Want to know who’ll be performing on the charity night this year?
-Here’s everything you need to know about the show hosted by Mel Giedroyc, Alex Scott, Chris Ramsey and Stephen Mangan.
+Read on for a full list of Children in Need 2020 performers who will be seen alongside this year’s hosts, Mel Giedroyc, Alex Scott, Chris Ramsey and Stephen Mangan.

 Shawn Mendes